plan44/vdcd/README.md

 ### Build and run it in a Container

 - Build container image.
-If you want another branch than main,
+If you want another branch than main, just set BRANCH differently.

     ```bash
     # set the branch name you want to use